Skip to navigation Skip to content

 • do not grant the claim until at least 2 days before the sibling joins the family pool.
 This is because the Pending Sibling Assessment (PSA) claim status is only active for 2 days before an automatic rejection occurs

-• hold the claim for 2 days before the sibling joining the family pool
+• hold the claim until 2 days before the sibling joining the family pool

-• process the claim when due, ensuring the sibling has entered the family pool or the sibling's claim is ready to process within the 2 available PSA days
+• process the claim when due, ensuring the sibling has entered the family pool or the sibling's claim is ready to process within the 2 day PSA review period

 • note the anticipated payability start date